 HI 01001.225 When Premium Notices May Be Sent to an Individual Other Than An Enrollee

 In certain circumstances, an enrollee must pay premiums by direct remittance may wish

-to have the premium notices sent to a son, daughter, or other person to assure continuance
+to have the premium notices sent to a another person to assure continuance of the

 person (e.g., relative, friend, organization, or agency) may be arranged.
 This is